-The table below discloses information on the nonqualified deferred compensation of the named executives in 2012, including the Auxiliary RASP and the Deferred Compensation Plan.
-Any amounts deferred are included in compensation figures disclosed in the Summary Compensation Table on page 31 of this proxy statement.
+The table below discloses information on the nonqualified deferred compensation of the named executives in 2013, including the Auxiliary RASP and the Deferred Compensation Plan.
+Mr. Consolino joined the Company during 2013 and was not eligible to participate in the Auxiliary RASP in 2013.